 The question is not if but how you can become significantly better at these core business and life skills.
 Thenegotiationblog.com attempts to answer that.

 ConMan Talk (Conflict Management Talk) does much of the same thing in podcast form.
-I write and podcast to boil down everything I have learned through my training and work into simple, practical concepts.
+I write and podcast to boil down everything I have learned through my work into simple, practical concepts.
 My hope is that the ideas you find here will help you reach the next level in your work and personal life.